 Terms & Conditions

-Last updated: May 2025
+Last updated: January 2026

 1. Admissions Policy

-Willow Tree Childcare provides early years education and care for children aged two to five.
-We welcome both government-funded and privately funded children.
 Due to limitations on capacity, admission is not guaranteed and is granted solely at the discretion of the nursery’s management team.
 The nursery reserves the right to decline any application without obligation to disclose a reason.

 To register a child, families must schedule a meeting with the Nursery Manager, attend in person with their child for an informal assessment of readiness, and submit the required documentation.
-Privately funded places are subject to a refundable deposit and a non-refundable administrative fee, both outlined in the Registration Form.
-Government-funded places are offered subject to eligibility and session availability.
-Admission Policy

 2. Fees and Funding

-Fees for privately funded places are detailed in the nursery’s Registration Form and are reviewed annually.
-All parents must agree to a minimum commitment of two calendar months, with attendance of no fewer than three days per week.
-The refundable deposit is credited to the final invoice upon appropriate termination, subject to adherence to the nursery’s notice period.
+The refundable deposit for private places is credited to the final invoice upon appropriate termination, subject to adherence to the nursery’s notice period.
 The administrative fee is non-refundable and covers the cost of enrolment, processing, staff allocation, and induction planning.

 3. Health and Safety

 The nursery fully complies with the Health and Safety at Work Act 1974, the Early Years Foundation Stage (EYFS), and all associated health and safety regulations.
-Robust risk assessments are conducted regularly and reviewed periodically.
-Staff undergo health and safety training on an ongoing basis as part of induction.

-Fire safety drills are carried out each term.
-Emergency evacuation plans, infection control measures, hygiene protocols, and secure entry systems are in place.
 Children are supervised at all times.
 Medication is administered only with prior written consent, and all accidents are recorded and communicated in accordance with statutory requirements.
-Health and Safety

 4. Special Educational Needs and Disabilities (SEND)

 Willow Tree Childcare supports children with SEND in accordance with the Children and Families Act 2014, the SEND Code of Practice (2015), and the Equality Act 2010.
-Individual Support Plans (ISPs) are developed and reviewed in partnership with parents and carers, with the involvement of external professionals where necessary.
-SEND

 Reasonable adjustments are implemented within staffing, resources, and health and safety limits.
-Where a child’s needs exceed the nursery’s capacity to provide safe and appropriate care, referrals to external agencies or a recommendation for transition to alternative provision may be made.
-The nursery reserves the right to withdraw a place if essential external support is declined or unavailable.
+Where a child’s needs exceed the nursery’s capacity to provide safe and appropriate care, referrals to external agencies or recommendations for alternative provision may be made.

 5. Safeguarding and Child Protection

-Safeguarding and the welfare of children are central to the nursery’s values and practice.
-All staff are trained in safeguarding procedures and are expected to act in accordance with statutory guidance, including Working Together to Safeguard Children and Keeping Children Safe in Education.
-Mrs Nadejda Sorokina is the designated safeguarding lead (DSL).
+All staff are trained in safeguarding procedures and act in accordance with statutory guidance, including Working Together to Safeguard Children and Keeping Children Safe in Education.

 Concerns regarding a child’s welfare will be escalated to appropriate external agencies, including without parental consent where necessary to protect the child.
-Low-level concerns are recorded and monitored.
-All records are retained in accordance with the Data Protection Act 2018 and relevant statutory guidance.
-Safeguarding

 6. Complaints Procedure

 The nursery is committed to resolving concerns promptly and fairly.
-Complaints are managed in four stages:

 -